digital-blueprint/relay-example-bundle/README.md

 ## Configuration

-The bundle has a `secret_token` configuration value that you can specify in your app, either by hardcoding it, or by referencing an environment variable.
+The bundle has a `example_config` configuration value that you can specify in your app, either by hard-coding it, or by referencing an environment variable.

 For this create `config/packages/dbp_relay_template.yaml` in the app with the following
 content: